 If you or someone you know is interested in volunteering as a Student Assessment Specialist, please refer them to Ruba (email@example.com) or myself (firstname.lastname@example.org) with questions!

-Tags: 22042, alumni, AmeriCorps, americorps partners, announcement, Basic Adult Literacy, best practices, Bharatanatyam, Children, community, dramatic storytelling, elborate eye and neck movments, family, family event, Family Learning, family packed fun, friends, Guru Bhanumati, indian classical dance, James Lee Community Center, Kalavaridhi, Kalavaridhi Dance School, LCNV, lcnv learners, lesson plans, Library, literacy, literacy council, Loudon Literacy, oceans of art, performance art, RAFA, reading a family affair, sanskrit, Sheela Ramanath, storytelling, student stories, students
+Tags: 22042, alumni, AmeriCorps, americorps partners, announcement, Basic Adult Literacy, best practices, Bharatanatyam, Children, community, dramatic storytelling, elborate eye and neck movments, family, family event, Family Learning, family packed fun, friends, Guru Bhanumati, indian classical dance, James Lee Community Center, Kalavaridhi, Kalavaridhi Dance School, LCNV, lcnv learners, lesson plans, Library, literacy, literacy council, Loudon Literacy, oceans of art, performance art, RAFA, reading a family affair, sanskrit, Sheela Ramanath, storytelling, students

 Get ready to be awed by the Kalavaridhi Dance School at the sixth annual Reading: A Family Affair (RAFA).
 The Kalavaridhi Dance School brings books to life through Bharatanatyam, an Indian classical dance form that dates back to 1000 B.C.
 RAFA will take place Saturday, March 24, 2012; it will run from 9:30 AM to 2:30 PM at the James Lee Community Center.